Overpayment of Benefits

 Harrisburg, PA 17106-7503

-When you have repaid your overpayment, you may receive a billing statement reflecting that your balance is zero.
-If you should need a receipt or proof of payment, your cancelled check or money order stub will serve as your receipt.
+- When you have repaid your overpayment, you may receive a billing statement reflecting that your balance is zero.
+If you should need a receipt or proof of payment, your canceled check or money order stub will serve as your receipt.

 All other correspondence should be sent to:

 Harrisburg PA 17121

 If you pay the department with a personal check which is not honored by your bank, you will be charged with a dishonored check penalty.
 The penalty charge is $10 for dishonored checks less than or equal to $10, the face value of the check for checks greater than $10 but less than $100, or $100 for checks of $100 or more.